Get your first look at ‘Solo: A Star Wars Story’ in the new trailer

 Lino is launching to be a crypto YouTube with $20 million from China’s most famous seed investor

-Alden Ehrenreich seems to basically channel Harrison Ford in a couple of scenes in this brand new short teaser trailer for Solo: A Star Wars Story, which is coming out May 25 in the U.S. He nails the grin, and the instant, ‘just a good dude’ grin that Ford brought to bear on Solo in the original trilogy.
+Alden Ehrenreich seems to basically channel Harrison Ford in a couple of scenes in this brand new short teaser trailer for Solo: A Star Wars Story, which is coming out May 25 in the U.S. He nails the instant, ‘just a good dude’ grin that Ford brought to bear on Solo in the original trilogy.

 As for the rest of it, what we seem to have is a heist movie, although that point isn’t overly dwelled upon in the trailer above.
 Mostly it comes through from Woody Harrelson’s proclamation, a few slick looking character introduction scenes and some group shots of the assembled team narrowly escaping fire and fury.
 Also there’s at least one droid friend.